Ardennes American Cemetery and Memorial: History

 The site of the cemetery was liberated from German control by the U.S. 1st Infantry Division on 8 September 1944.
 A temporary cemetery was established on the site on 8 February 1945.
 After the war, the Ardennes site was designated a permanent cemetery, becoming one of 14 permanent cemeteries for American World War II dead on foreign soil.
 All temporary cemeteries were disestablished by the U.S. Army, and the bodies of those whose next of kin requested permanent burial overseas were moved to one of the fourteen permanent cemeteries.

 The American Battle Monuments Commission oversaw the design and construction of the site.
 Architects Reinhard, Hofmeister & Walquist of New York City were hired to design the cemetery and memorial, while the landscaping was designed by Richard K. Webel of Roslyn, New York.
 Construction of the cemetery and memorial was completed in 1962.

-The Ardennes American Cemetery served as the location of the Central Identification Point for the Graves Registration Service (now known as Mortuary Affairs) of the Army Quartermaster Corps during much of the life of the Service.
-The Graves Registration Service interred the dead at the Ardennes cemetery in the distinctive grave pattern proposed by the architect and approved by the Commission.
+The Ardennes American Cemetery served as the location of the Central Identification Point for the Graves Registration Service (now known as Mortuary Affairs) of the U.S. Army Quartermaster Corps during much of the life of the Service.
+The Graves Registration Service interred the dead at the Ardennes cemetery in the distinctive grave pattern proposed by the architect and approved by the commission.
 When the interment program was completed the cemetery was turned over to the ABMC for maintenance and administration.

 Layout and memorial

 The Ardennes American Cemetery is generally rectangular in shape.
 Its grave plots are arranged in the form of a Greek cross separated by two broad intersecting paths.
 At the east end of the traverse path is a bronze figure symbolizing American youth, designed by sculptor C. Paul Jennewein.
 The cemetery is surrounded on all sides by stands of trees.

 An approach drive leads to the memorial, a rectangular structure bearing on its south facade a 5 m high American eagle with three figures symbolizing Justice, Liberty, and Truth and thirteen stars representing the United States.
 This facade was designed by C. Paul Jennewein.
 The facade on the far (north) end, which overlooks the burial area, bears the insignia in mosaic of the major United States units which operated in northwest Europe in World War II.
-Along the outside of the memorial are the "Tablets of the Missing", granite slabs on which are inscribed the names of 462 American missing (15 Navy and 447 Army and Army Air Forces) who gave their lives in the service of their country, but whose remains were never recovered or identified.
+Along the outside of the memorial are the "Tables of the Missing", granite slabs on which are inscribed the names of 462 American missing (15 Navy and 447 Army and Army Air Forces) who gave their lives in the service of their country, but whose remains were never recovered or identified.
 Within the memorial are a chapel, three large wall maps composed of inlaid marble, marble panels depicting combat and supply activities and other ornamental features.